Learning Games Network (LGN) is an award-winning game studio that sparks playful learning.

 What we’re looking for:

-We’re seeking a bright, dedicated graduate student with a background in education.
-This is a position designed to train aspiring instructional designers and educational researchers who have a passion for video games, new learning technologies, and pedagogy.
+We’re seeking a bright, dedicated undergraduate student with a background in video production or relevant experience, an ability to communicate effectively, and a willingness to embrace team collaboration.
+This is a position designed to train aspiring video editors and media producers who have a passion for video games and education.

 - The internship will last approximately three months, starting at your schedule.